 What?
-You thought I was DONE decluttering just because I wrote an e-book about it?
+You thought I was DONE decluttering just because I wrote a book about it?

 Anyway, that picture up there is why I have absolutely no problem with someone else making money from my stuff.

 (Oof.
 Grunt.
 Ehhhh.
 OK.
 I just climbed up on my soapbox.
 Be ready for a little preachin’.)

 I’ve heard many different people say (usually at the end of a garage sale when someone offers fifty cents for something no one else wanted to pay 2.00 for . . . ) that they would prefer to throw something in the trash or donate it to charity than to have someone else make money off of their stuff.

 Perhaps it’s because once upon a time I was an eBay seller, so I know how much time, work, skill and hassle goes into getting the “real” value of some random

 piece of junk item.